 Ideas to make it so:

 3) Also support independent and 3rd party candidates not in your district - after all they will effect the laws you live by.
-If you have only one alternate choice - e.g. only a Green Party candidate or only a Libertarian candidate in your district then support them this year - there are many fusion candidates on the ballot fighting for issues, that are the bigger issues, which unite us.
+If you have only one alternate choice - e.g. only a Green Party candidate or only a Libertarian candidate in your district then support them this year - as there are many fusion candidates on the ballot fighting for issues, that are the bigger issues, which unite us.

 + Listing of where to find each states Department of